khuedoan/dotfiles/README.md

 You can install this rice right after Arch Linux installation

-After installation, use `super + /` to show key bindings

 ### Prerequisites

 You will need at least these packages for this rice to be usable: